rajeski/simple-ruby-horse-race/README.md

 # (Simple) Ruby Horse Race
-## Working draft of this model as part of coding a basic Ruby project example.
+## This is a working draft of this model as part of coding a basic Ruby project example.